 As a side note I just here want to mention that if you ever feel like leaving a review of a survey site, you are welcome to leave a comment below any of the survey site reviews here on PaidFromSurveys – would be great to hear your opinion about the survey sites you are using, and you do not have to register to do this:-)

-Let’s sum up the pros and cons of Survey Scout, so you can get a better overview, before deciding whether to join or not.
+So let’s sum up the pros and cons of Survey Scout, so you can get a better overview, before deciding whether you should join or not.

 - Only recommends legit survey sites